AcuGIS/Nominatim-Server/README.md

 This script is for building a Nominatim server with OpenStreetMap data.

-Only for use on a clean Ubuntu 22!
+Only for use on a clean Ubuntu 22 and 24!

 Step 1: Get the Nominatim-Server.sh script from GitHub